Jirzo/TrendsInovation-Django/README.md

 ﻿<h1 align="center">DJANGO</h1>

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will help you get started with the Django environment. <br>
+Hi!
+These steps will guide you through setting up your Django environment.
+\
-So, first clone the repository from Github and switch to the new directory:
+First, clone the repository from GitHub and navigate to the newly created directory:

 ## Prerequisites